County Mayo: Geography

 It is bounded on the north and west by the Atlantic Ocean; on the south by County Galway; on the east by County Roscommon; and on the northeast by County Sligo.
 Mayo is the third-largest of Ireland's 32 counties in area and 18th largest in terms of population.
 It is the second-largest of Connacht's five counties in both size and population.
 Mayo has 1168 km of coastline, or approximately 21% of the total coastline of the State.
 It is one of three counties which claims to have the longest coastline in Ireland, alongside Cork and Donegal.
 There is a distinct geological difference between the west and the east of the county.
 The west consists largely of poor subsoils and is covered with large areas of extensive Atlantic blanket bog, whereas the east is largely a limestone landscape.
 Agricultural land is therefore more productive in the east than in the west.
+Clew Bay lies on the west coast of the county.